Mercerenies/eulers-melting-pot/README.md

   there will be a Racket/Scheme, a Common Lisp, and an ELisp, which are all distinct languages.
 * Sufficiently different BASIC dialects will be considered distinct.
 That is, Visual BASIC, Liberty BASIC, and QBASIC are distinct languages, but Liberty BASIC and JustBASIC are one and the same.
+* The result should be in a normal, human readable form.
+For example, in BF it is insufficient to print the ASCII character associated with the integer result; it is required to print the result as a number.
+There is no specific required format, as some languages may include some garbage around the answer, so long as the answer as outputted is clear and readable.

 ## Final Notes